-In this article, we’re going to be taking a look at the differences between stemmed vs stemless glasses, and considering whether or not there’s any significant difference between the two.
+In this article, we’re going to be taking a look at the differences between stemmed vs stemless glasses.
 Do the stems really play a role in how your wine tastes, smells, or feels?
 Can a stemless, modern, sleek glass really do the job of the classic wine glass shape?
 Read on to find out more!

 What is a Stemless Wine Glass?

 This question is essentially answered by the name of the glass style in itself.
 A stemless wine glass is a glass that features just the bowl, and not the stem which typically can be found underneath.
 Sleek, smart, modern, and sophisticated, stemless wine glasses have become a symbol and a favorite of wine lovers who like to think outside the box, and who value the flavors, aromas, and characters of different wines over tradition and formality.

 In the 21st century, much of the stuffy formality and many of the ‘rules’ of wine have finally been eroded away, thanks to a rejuvenated market made up of younger, savvier, and more confident drinkers.
 This can only be a good thing - the elitism of the wine world was becoming tiresome and overbearing, and often interrupted the enjoyment of this millennia-old drink, and put people off from getting involved.
 Stemless wine glasses are an impressive symptom of this sea change, and suggest that people really are putting flavour first, and are no longer worrying about getting wine drinking ‘right’.